-In 2013, TB Christian Powell became the 50th player in Colorado history rush for 1,000 or more yards in a career, as in 25 career games, he now has 1,459; TB Tony Jones is closing in (957) with Michael Adkins (605) in position to make a run at joining this list as well.
-CU is seventh all-time in 1,000-yard runners; Oklahoma tops the list with 70.
-The all-time leaders in the number of players who have reached the career 1K and 2K plateaus:
+TB/FB Christian Powell became the 50th player in Colorado history rush for 1,000 or more yards in a career, as in 18 career games, he has 1,140; TB Tony Jones is closing in (877) with Michael Adkins (603) in position to make a run at joining this list as well.
+Oklahoma tops the list with 70.
+The all-time leaders in the number of players who have reached the career 1K plateau: